oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 ## About
 add blah blah

+The plugfest/hackathon is open to all and will be at US CYBERCOM’s “Dream Port” facility in Maryland on Jan 27-28.
+DreamPort is an unclassified CYBERCOM facility  to foster government/industry innovation.
+Advance registration is required.

 ## Is it Plugfest or Hackathon?
 BOTH!
 This is both a plugfest (testing interoperability of existing implementations) and a hackathon (writing software to meet a need).